gocd/docs.go.cd/content/installation/system_requirements.md

 * **Subversion** >= 1.6.11
 * **TFS** SDK 14.0.3 (TFS 2012, 2013, 2015 and Visual Studio Team Services are supported by GoCD)
 * **Perforce** >= 2016.1

+### Java Dependencies for GoCD (Server and Agent)

+Starting September 2019, GoCD will support the **last 3 versions** of Java release.
+All the docker images and installers for Windows and OSX are bundled with the supported Java version.

+Please refer this [blogpost](https://www.gocd.org/2019/05/21/official-stance-on-java/) for our official stance on supported Java versions going forward.